 - 19. There are many advantages to mediation.
 Firstly, mediation is cheaper than litigation.
-Litigation costs can reach values grossly disproportionate to the value of the claim, which also frustrates judges and wastes court time.
-This is a point that does not only apply to civil law but also family.
+Litigation costs can reach values grossly disproportionate to the value of the claim, which also frustrates judges and wastes court time.39 This is a point that does not only apply to civil law but also family.
 There is much unnecessary litigation in relation to Ancillary Relief, even for relatively small aspects of the case, such as dividing up the contents of a home.
 This can often hike up costs incurred and draw out the legal process. - 20.
 Mediation gives parties a greater control over the proceedings.
 They often feel like they have made a joint decision which works for both parties, which will make it more likely the agreement will last.
 With mediation you can turn back anytime, and you can have anything you do not understand explained.
-You can choose to preserve relationships with the other party, and you have control over the remedies which are more flexible to your needs. - 21.
+You can choose to preserve relationships with the other party, and you have control over the remedies which are more flexible to your needs.40 - 21.
 Mediation is more flexible than litigation as it can provide many different outcomes.
-As noted by Genn, mediation is often considered capable of producing a "win/win" situation, rather than a "win/lose" situation as with litigation.
-Mills notes how mediation can give a party proper "closure" and he considers how the Mulcahy report lays out outcomes which mediation can provide that litigation cannot: admission of responsibility; apology; explanation; and reassurance that what happened was not in vain. - 22.
-Mediation is confidential and anything disclosed is on a without prejudice basis which encourages parties to be frank and open with each other. - 23.
-Mediation is reconciliatory in nature.
-The Law Society of NI's Dispute Resolution Scheme notes that the aim of ADR is to "preserve the best of any pre-existing relationship and good-
+As noted by Genn, mediation is often considered capable of producing a "win/win" situation, rather than a "win/lose" situation as with litigation.41 Mills notes how mediation can give a party proper "closure"42 and he considers how the Mulcahy report lays out outcomes which mediation can provide that litigation cannot:

-&lt;sup>169 Singer J., The EU Mediation Atlas: Practice and Regulation (Centre for Effective Dispute resolution, 2005)
+38 Singer J., The EU Mediation Atlas: Practice and Regulation (Centre for Effective Dispute resolution, 2005)